widedata/BlueNoteCommunicatorUninstall/README.md

-# BlueNoteCommunicatorUninstall
+# BlueNote Communicator Uninstall
-Powershell script that cleverly, but natively, removes BlueNote.
+Had an instance where we needed to remove, en masse, BlueNote Communicator from a good number of workstations.
+Upon realization that there was no way to automate uninstall natively I wrote this powershell script that cleverly, but still natively, removes BlueNote.

 It will
 1) find the path of the current install's installer